josegomezr/k8s-learning/README.md

 _💬 I'll base this heavily on what I have at hand which is K3S. in my K3S cluster `traefik` is used instead of `nginx` (as the official K8S docs show).
 This will affect some metadata in the ingress definition._

-Let's see it [here in the ingress definition file][ingress-definition-file]
+Let's see it [here in the ingress definition file httpbin/httpbin_ingress.yml][ingress-definition-file]

 * 📝 **NOTE:** the full docs for [traefik annotations is here][traefik-k8s-annotations]
 * 📝 **NOTE:** **SPECIAL ATTENTION** to `spec.rules[0].http.paths[0].backend.service.name` **gotta match** the load-balancer name!